dantreasure/backbone-todo/README.md

 * Try adding multiple todos to see what happens

 ###4: Add the `completed` state
+* You need to add a class of `checked` to the label to make the CSS work correctly
-* Think about how you could show the `completed` state in the template's checkbox using underscore's template language.
+* Think about how you could show the class when the `completed` state is true in the template's checkbox using underscore's template language.
 If you need a hint, try here: http://stackoverflow.com/questions/7230470/how-to-use-if-statements-in-underscore-js-templates
 * Test the completed state by adding new todos with the model's default value changed and see if the template reflects the change

 ##Steps (day two)